gamaliel-ai/gamaliel-prompts/CONTRIBUTING.md

 - **Scriptural Sufficiency**: All doctrine and teaching must be consistent with Scripture
 - **Historical Context**: Scripture is interpreted in light of the historic Christian faith

-These guardrails ensure biblical fidelity while respecting the diversity of Christian traditions.
-See our [theological guidelines](theologies/) for specific denominational perspectives and our [core guardrails](guardrails.md) for the foundational principles that cannot be overridden.
+These guidelines ensure biblical fidelity while respecting the diversity of Christian traditions.
+See our [theological guidelines](theologies/) for specific denominational perspectives and our [core guidelines](guidelines.md) for the foundational principles that cannot be overridden.

 ## What You Can Contribute